-Small lots are typically 300 - 339m2.
-A high proportion are required to be two storeys to ensure setback controls can be met and that there is still sufficient outdoor living space at ground level.
-Some single storey homes may be approved at the DRP's discretion depending on the quality of the design outcome.
+A high proportion of lots 345m2 or smaller are required to be two storeys to ensure setback controls can be met and that their is still sufficient outdoor living space at ground level.
+Some single storey homes may be approved at the DRP's discretion.